Skip to main content

 Adams National Historical Park — Quincy, MA

 Adams National Historical Park honors the father-son presidential duo by preserving the domestic aspect of their lives.
-The park contains 11 buildings, including the birthplaces of both presidents and the Stone Library, built by the son of John Quincy Adams to house his father’s thousands of books.
+The park is about 30 minutes south of Boston, and contains 11 buildings, including the birthplaces of both presidents and the Stone Library, built by the son of John Quincy Adams to house his father’s thousands of books.
 Perhaps the most stunning building of all at the site is Peacefield, a Georgian style mansion that was purchased by the elder Adams in 1787 and subsequently housed four generations of the Adams family.

 Nixon Presidential Library and Museum — Yorba Linda, CA